A warm welcome awaits you on the shores of the Firth of Forth

 Scottish Parliament Building

-Located at the opposite end of the Edinburgh Royal Mile from Edinburgh Castle, with views of Salisbury Crags and Arthurs Seat, is the steel, oak and granite Scottish Parliament building, another famous Edinburgh attraction.
+Located at the opposite end of the Edinburgh Royal Mile from Edinburgh Castle, with views of Salisbury Crags and Arthurs Seat, is the steel, oak and granite Scottish Parliament building, a newer, but equally famous landmark of Edinburgh.
 It is frequently and informally known as Holyrood, the name means Holy Cross (‘rood’ or ‘ruid’ is an old Scots word for cross.

-Members of the Scottish Parliament (MSPs) held their first debate in the building in 2004.
-Designed by the Spanish architect Enric Miralles, who wanted a building that appeared to be ‘growing out of the ground, it’s construction was controversial, being late and over budget, but the building itself has won numerous architectural awards.
-The most distinctive feature of the MSP block are the unusual windows, each window has its own unique shape.
-The shape of the windows is said to have been inspired by an outline of the Reverend Robert Walker skating on Duddingston Loch taken from Raeburn’s famous painting.
+Designed by the Spanish architect Enric Miralles, who wanted a building that appeared to be ‘growing out of the ground, it’s construction was controversial, late and over budget.
+The most distinctive feature are the unusual windows, each window has its own unique shape.
 Guided tours are available on non-sitting days including the debating chamber.

 Arthur’s Seat and Salisbury Crags